 Story

-In 2016, I was diagnosed with Acromegaly, a rare disorder where the body produces too much growth hormone due to a pituitary adenoma.
-I’ve had surgery, medication, and finally radiotherapy in 2022.
+In 2016, after years of unexplained headaches, I was diagnosed with Acromegaly, a rare disorder where the body produces too much growth hormone due to a benign tumour on the pituitary gland.
+I've had surgery, medication and finally radiotherapy in 2022.

-The worst is behind me now, and I’m doing well.
-In fact, I'm doing great!
-But there are some lasting effects.
-Four years on, chronic fatigue and frequent migraines mean I can't do as much as I used to.
+Fortunately, the worst is behind me now and I'm doing well, but it's not been plain sailing.
+Four years on, chronic fatigue and migraines affect me every day and, try as I might, I just can't do as much as I used to.
+It's fair to say life has changed quite a bit.

-And while I’m lucky to have received brilliant care, there are times when I need the kind of personal support that medical professionals managing my treatment just can't provide.
+And while I’m lucky to have received brilliant care, and to know that my Endocrinology team will always look after me, there are times when I need the kind of support that doctors managing my treatment can't provide.

 The Pituitary Foundation

-The Pituitary Foundation runs a free helpline, so I've been able to talk to someone who understands what it’s like to live with my condition.
-It’s good to get the full picture, and to know I’m not alone.
+The Pituitary Foundation runs a free helpline, which means I've been able to talk to someone who knows what it's like to live with my condition.

-They also host regular free online events, where leading experts share their knowledge, discuss the latest research and developments in treatment, and answer questions.
+They also host regular free online events, where leading experts share their knowledge and answer questions.

 The Challenge

-Not everyone with a pituitary condition can manage a 5K run, or climb a mountain, and with this in mind, the foundation has launched Move Your Way, inviting fundraisers to set their own achievable targets.
+Not everyone with a pituitary condition can run 5K or manage a long hike or climb, and with this in mind, the foundation has launched Move Your Way, inviting fundraisers to set their own achievable targets.

 I've decided to complete a 30-minute walk every day for the month of April!